mmiotti/17lands-notes/WRBIAS.md

 | Killian                 | 59.1% | 61.3%  | 56.8%   | 4.6pp  |
 | Silverquill Apprentice  | 58.1% | 56.6%  | 59.0%   | -2.4pp |

+These two cards have surprisingly similar win rates "when in deck".
+However, Silverquill Apprentice really shines in the fastest games, whereas Killian is a bit better late game and can also easily be played in more controlling Silverquill decks.
+This will somewhat inflate the WR GIH for Killian compared to Silverquill Apprentice, and deflate WR GND.

+However, this example also illustrates that "GP WR" isn't a perfect metric either: if Silverquill Apprentice is mostly played in the most aggressive Silverquill decks (known for their notoriously high win rates), and Killian is also played in more controlling decks or even splashed in multicolor decks (both of which can probably be expected to have lower typical win rates than Silverquill aggro), then the "true" difference in the quality of the cards lies somewhere in between that the "GP WR" column would suggest and that the "WR GIH" or "IWD" columns would suggest.